Note: If you have issues or questions please ask in our KerberosSDR forum. We also post updates in the forum.

 The block size is set by default to 256.
 A lower block size results in faster update rates, but less processing gain.
 This is most apparent with passive radar, where a lower block size results in less resolution.

 To change the block size edit the run.sh file with a text editor.
 Change the BUFF_SIZE parameter to either 128, 256 (default) or 512.
-You will also need to edit the #define BUFF_LEN and BUFFER_SIZE values in rtl_daq.c, sync.c and gate.c (if changing block size to 128, halve them, if changing to 512, double them). run "make clean", and then "make" to recompile.
 Only faster computers will be able to handle the higher block size of 512.
 Using a block size of 128 will make the update rate much faster at the expense of processing gain.
+A block size of 128 may be desirable for direction finding as the update rate can be increased.